FFengIll/pin-llvm-doc/conversion.md

     *   eip
 *   call
     *   load
-    *   store: return addr, aka eip
+    *   store: return addr, aka eip, but normally eip operation should not be seen
     *   call
 *   mov
     *   load